jbeeko/TypeUp/README.md

 # TypeUp
-TypeUp consists of a FSharp Object Notation (FSON) language and a matching FSONParser.
+TypeUp consists of a FSharp object notation (FSON) and a matching FSONParser.
 TypeUp lets you represent a wide range of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 Effectivly FSharp provides the data definition language for a simple human readable object notation.

 TypeUp is useful where typed data or documents need to be specified in a text file.
 For example project configuration files, blog posts, contracts and, service definition documents.